I moved to Philadelphia to write.

 I realized how much I loved audio storytelling.
 Soon, I left the art museum to begin an apprenticeship with a podcast called Shelter in Place.

 Throughout the pandemic, I found rituals of rest to be grounding and restorative.
 During my apprenticeship, I created an episode exploring why our world needs more rest through the lens of a Shabbat practice.
-As an audio apprentice, I learned how to create emotional landscapes with words and sounds, and knew that I wanted to continue sharing stories with the world.
+As an audio apprentice, I learned how to create emotional landscapes with words and sounds, and I knew that I wanted to continue sharing stories with the world.

-Today, I’m a freelance writer & audio producer asking the same question: What does it mean to be human?
+I’m a freelance writer & audio producer asking the same question: What does it mean to be human?

 Education